Yay, you’re 12 weeks pregnant!

 Dizziness can also be a problem when you’re 12 weeks pregnant.

-Your expanding uterus can put pressure on your blood vessels, and this can cause you to feel dizzy.
+Your growing uterus can put pressure on your blood vessels, which can leave you feeling dizzy.

 The best way to cope with dizziness when you’re pregnant is to lie down, preferably on your side.